Catherine E. Coulson: Career

 Coulson met Lynch in 1971 and performed various behind the scenes functions during the four-year filming of his low-budget classic Eraserhead (1977).
 Lynch reports that she began meditating at the same time as did he during this period.
 She also appeared in Lynch's short film The Amputee (1974), in which she played a woman with no legs.

 During the filming of Eraserhead, Lynch told Coulson that he had an image in his head of her holding a large log.
 Fifteen years later, he created such a role for her in Twin Peaks, on which she starred for 12 episodes through seasons 1 and 2.

 Coulson went on to reprise her role in the film prequel, Twin Peaks: Fire Walk with Me, and in the 2017 revival.
 In the new series, her character (the Log Lady) appears in the first, second, tenth, eleventh and fifteenth episodes, where she passes on a message from her log for Deputy Hawk to resume the search for Agent Cooper.

 Coulson appeared in "Dual Spires", a 2010 episode of Psych that spoofed Twin Peaks.
 In 2012, she appeared in the second season of Portlandia.

 Coulson was a theatre actor and worked with the Oregon Shakespeare Festival in Ashland, Oregon where she continued to be part of the acting company.
 She appeared in Calvin Marshall directed by Gary Lundgren.
 Coulson played the role of Susie in Lundgren's film Redwood Highway with Shirley Knight, Tom Skerritt, and James LeGros.

 Personal life

 Coulson was married to actor Jack Nance (who played Henry Spencer in Eraserhead, and Pete Martell in Twin Peaks) in 1968; they divorced in 1976.
 Her second husband, Marc Sirinsky, with whom she had a daughter, Zoey (born 1987), is a rabbi, at one point resident at Temple Emek-Shalom in Ashland, Oregon.

 Coulson converted to Judaism in the 1980s.

 On September 28, 2015, Coulson died of complications from cancer at her home in Ashland.
-She posthumously appeared in five episodes of the revived Twin Peaks in 2017, reprising her role as the "Log Lady" Margaret Lanterman in scenes filmed before her death; the first episode is dedicated to Coulson, while the fifteenth episode, the final to feature her character (who announces her upcoming death before dying offscreen), is dedicated to Lanterman herself.
+She appeared posthumously in five episodes of the revived Twin Peaks in 2017, reprising her role as the "Log Lady" Margaret Lanterman in scenes filmed before her death; the first episode is dedicated to Coulson, while the fifteenth episode, the final to feature her character (who announces her upcoming death before dying offscreen), is dedicated to Lanterman herself.

+Coulson's life is the subject of the 2025 documentary film I Know Catherine, the Log Lady.